9-200 Search and Seizure

 ii.
 Officers have probable cause to believe that an immediate search is necessary to prevent imminent danger to the suspect, officer or others.

 c.
 The following procedure shall be followed when conducting a strip search, whether the person has been arrested or not:

 i.
 Approval shall be obtained from a supervisor at the rank of Lieutenant or above before conducting a strip search.
 Such approval shall only be given after an on-scene assessment by the supervisor, unless the circumstances prevent the supervisor from being on-scene.
 If the supervisor is unable to respond to the scene, they shall document the reason why in a CAPRS supplement.
 (06/29/16)

 ii.
-The supervisor approving the search shall be present when the search is conducted unless precluded from doing so by the issue of gender.
+The supervisor approving the search shall be present when the search is conducted unless precluded from doing so by the issue of gender or other circumstances.
 (06/29/16)

 aa.
 If the supervisor who authorized the strip search is prohibited from being present, a supervisor of the same sex as the person to be searched should be present when the search is conducted.

 ab.
 If it is not reasonable or possible to have a supervisor of the same sex witness the strip search, the supervisor approving the search shall ensure that at least two officers of the same sex conduct/witness the search.
 (06/29/16)